mandeepairborne/samweb/content/_index.md

 ]
 ```

-Additional stylesheets; expects it to be in the `static` directory.
-If you are using Sass it will be compiled there anyway.
+Additional stylesheets are expected it to be in the `static` directory.
+If you are using Sass they will be compiled there by default.

-If for some reason overridden class are not respected, try using `!important`.
+If for some reason overridden style is not respected, try using `!important` (don't use it unless needed ).
 You can import styles from Duckquill using:

 ```scss
 @use "../themes/duckquill/sass/NEEDED_FILE.scss";